Michigan Criminal Defense Attorney News

 The Guidelines were initially drafted to promote uniform criminal sentences.
 So, an offender in Traverse City would get roughly the same sentence as an offender in Detroit if they had basically the same criminal history and committed the same offense.

 The imposition of uniform sentencing will be much more difficult after Lockridge because now trial judges may impose minimum sentences on the basis of their own personal beliefs.
 The Lockridge decision has given trial judges more power by granting them unfettered discretion to choose a defendant’s earliest parole date unconstrained by guidelines.

-The negative impact from the chance will be felt by those defendants who are represented by criminal defense lawyers who do not have the skill, tenacity and zealousness to fight for reduced sentences and, instead, just capitulate to “guideline” sentences.
-The POSITIVE for those individuals who were resourceful enough to hire a top criminal defense lawyer is that with hard work, creative thinking and passionate advocacy, sentences below guidelines are now far more likely.
+The negative impact from the change will be felt by those defendants who are represented by criminal defense lawyers who do not have the skill, tenacity, and zealousness to fight for reduced sentences and, instead, just capitulate to “guideline” sentences.
+The POSITIVE for those individuals who were resourceful enough to hire a top criminal defense lawyer is that with hard work, creative thinking, and passionate advocacy, sentences below guidelines are now far more likely.

 Sentencing is Often The Most Important Part of a Criminal Case

 A well-prepared defense attorney at a sentencing hearing is often the difference between prison/jail or just probation.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have consistently defied the odds at achieving favorable sentences under the guidelines when they were mandatory.
 Now that the guidelines are only advisory, the criminal defense team with LEWIS & DICKSTEIN, P.L.L.C. will be able to achieve even more extraordinary sentence reductions for their clients.